babelouest/glewlwyd/docs/GETTING_STARTED.md

 In the new user modal, enter `t_user` in the username field, `Taliesin User` in the name field, set a password (8 characters minimum), add the scopes `g_profile` and `taliesin`.
 Click `Ok`.
 The new user `t_user` should appear in the users list.

-#### Step 7: Configure OTP and Webauthn for admin
+#### Step 7: Configure OTP and WebAuthn for admin

 Click on the `delegate profile` button for the user `admin`.
 In the new page, select `otp` in the navigation bar.

 Create a new OTP scheme for the user `admin`, select `TOTP` in the drop-down list, click on the `Generate` button to generate a random secret for this scheme, click `Save`.
 Your TOTP scheme is configured.
 Then you can reproduce this configuration on another device, like an OTP application on a smartphone.
 You can use the generated QR Code in the profile page.

-Register a new Webauthn device.
-Select `Webauthn` in the navigation bar.
+Register a new WebAuthn device.
+Select `WebAuthn` in the navigation bar.

-Two types of Webauthn devices are currently supported: `fido-u2f` types like Yubikeys and `android-safetynet` types like Android phones or tablet, version 7 or above.
+Two types of WebAuthn devices are currently supported: `fido-u2f` types like Yubikeys and `android-safetynet` types like Android phones or tablet, version 7 or above.
 Click on the button `Register` to add a new registration.
 Follow the steps on your browser to complete the registration.
 You can test the authentication by clicking on the `Test` button.

 #### Step 8: Configure Taliesin's `config.json` file